xanthospap/SATELLITE/README.md

 # Science behind SATELLITE

-To read more on the scinetific aspects underlying SATELLITE's analysis toolchina, you can visit the [original SATELLITE](https://github.com/StavrosAkras/SATELLITE) repository.
+To read more on the scientific aspects underlying SATELLITE's analysis toolchain, you can visit the [original SATELLITE](https://github.com/StavrosAkras/SATELLITE) repository.